PedroHMT/metropole-garage/README.md

 -  MySQL

 # 💿 Instalação
-- Clone ou faça o download do repositório diretamente do github.
-  - Dentro do repositório temos uma pasta chamada **MySQL** lá se encontra o script de criação da *database* e *tables* e também inserção dos dados nas devidas tables.
-- Apague/recorte a pasta MySQL para outro local e copie a pasta raiz 'metropole-garage' para a pasta resources do seu servidor local.
+- Clone ou faça o download do repositório diretamente do github e extraia a pasta raiz **metropole-garage** para a pasta **resources** do seu servidor local.

 # 📠 Configuração do Banco de Dados
 Para utilização do banco de dados no script é necessário o *resource* do oxmysql, no qual pode ser baixado diretamente no site oficial do projeto.